 James Williams ‘16

-Williams is a double major in economics and Asian studies who hopes to help shape U.S. foreign policy toward China.
-The senior from North Andover, Massachusetts is the 17th UNC student awarded a Marshall Scholarship.
+James is a double major in economics and Asian studies who hopes to help shape U.S. foreign policy toward China.
+James, fluent in Mandarin, is from North Andover, Massachusetts and is UNC’s 17th Marshall Scholarship recipient.

 Joseph Locklear ‘17